Selling a house

 - If you're going to need a new mortgage when you move, call Which?
 Mortgage Advisers on 0808 252 7987 for one-to-one advice about the best deal for you.

-There are a number of factors that affect what a house is worth:
+Other factors that affect what a house is worth include:

 - number of bedrooms

 - any extras, eg a shed that's been converted into an office

 Local factors will also play a big role in what your property is worth, from what the local schools are like through to how well the economy is doing.